Kobe Brown

-Kobe Levose Brown (born January 1, 2000) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
+Kobe Levose Brown (born January 1, 2000) is an American professional basketball player for the Indiana Pacers of the National Basketball Association (NBA), on a two-way contract with the Noblesville Boom of the NBA G League.
 He played college basketball for the Missouri Tigers.
+Brown was drafted at the end of the first round with the 30th pick by the Los Angeles Clippers.

 Early life and high school career

 Brown grew up in Huntsville, Alabama and attended Lee High School.
 He averaged 20.9 points, 7.9 rebounds and 6.8 assists and was named first team All-State as a junior.
-Brown repeated as a first team All-State selection and was named the Huntsville Region Player of the Year after averaging 24.1 points, 12 rebounds, and 8 assists per game during his senior season.
+Brown repeated as a first team All-State selection and was named the Huntsville Region Player of the Year after averaging 24.1 points, 12 rebounds and 8 assists per game during his senior season.

 Brown was rated a four-star recruit and initially committed to play college basketball at Texas A&M during his junior year of high school.
 He decommitted as a senior and re-opened his recruitment.
-Brown ultimately signed to play at Missouri over offers from Minnesota, Penn State, and Vanderbilt.
+Brown ultimately signed to play at Missouri over offers from Minnesota, Penn State and Vanderbilt.

 College career

-Brown played in all 30 of the Missouri Tigers' games with 26 starts during his freshman season and averaged 5.8 points and 3.7 rebounds.
+Brown played in all 30 of Missouri's games with 26 starts during his freshman season and averaged 5.8 points and 3.7 rebounds.
 He averaged eight points and 6.2 rebounds per game as a sophomore.
 Brown was named second-team All-Southeastern Conference (SEC) after leading Missouri with 12.5 points and 7.6 rebounds per game.
 He was a first-team All-SEC selection and the SEC Scholar-Athlete of the Year as a senior.

 Professional career

-Los Angeles / Ontario / San Diego Clippers (2023–present)
+Los Angeles Clippers (2023–2026)

 Brown was selected by the Los Angeles Clippers in the first round of the 2023 NBA draft with the 30th overall pick.
 The 2023 NBA Summer League boasted two players vying to be the second player to play in the NBA named Kobe (the other was Kobe Bufkin).
 Both were named after Kobe Bryant, although this is debated by Bufkin's family.
-Brown debuted in the Los Angeles Clippers first game of the season on October 25 against Portland without scoring in five minutes and 18 seconds of play.
+Brown debuted in the Los Angeles Clippers' first game of the season on October 25 against Portland without scoring in five minutes and 18 seconds of play.
 Throughout his rookie and sophomore seasons, he has been assigned several times to the Ontario and San Diego Clippers.
+Brown made 44 appearances for Los Angeles during his rookie campaign, averaging 2.0 points, 1.4 rebounds, and 0.6 assists.

+Brown played in 40 contests for the Clippers during the 2024–25 NBA season, recording averages of 1.9 points, 1.6 rebounds, and 0.6 assists.
+He made 34 appearances for Los Angeles in the 2025–26 season, averaging 2.9 points, 1.6 rebounds, and 0.8 assists.